 14. The coverage of States Parties selected for OCPF inspection can be compared over time.
-Figure 4 below shows the total number of States Parties actually inspected each year from 2013 to 2015 against the expected coverage according to the PSS methodology after it was defined.
+Figure 4 below shows the total number of States Parties inspected each year from 2014 to 2016.

 FIGURE 4: COVERAGE OF STATES PARTIES SELECTED TO RECEIVE OCPF INSPECTIONS